CurtisJohansen/anomaly-detection-project/README.md

 There were 468 pages in the curriculum which were only accessed once.

-    - Some of these pages were found to be lessons while the others were professional development pages.
+    - Some of these pages were lessons while the others were professional development pages.

 The following lessons were accessed post graduation: